 Once in El Pobo, we still have to go up the slopes of this mountain range once again to descend from the Highlands around the Cerro de Castelfrío, from where we will lose almost 800 metres in altitude till we meet again the river that guides us all the way.

 Back to Teruel.
-The long descent ends in Cuevas Labradas, from where we could cycle alongside the Alfambra along the Senda Fluvial of the same name, but its abandonment and lack of maintenance would mean that we would have to ford the riverbed in several sections, with depths of more than one metre.
+The long descent ends in Cuevas Labradas, from where we could cycle alongside the Alfambra river along the natural path called Senda Fluvial del Alfambra, but it was abandoned due to lack of maintenance, so we should have to ford the riverbed in several points, more than one metre deep.
 It’s a pity that such a resource is in such a state.
 We’ll return to Teruel following what we hope in the future will be the Greenway of the Alfambra, which will connect the Ojos Negros Greenway in Teruel with the Val de Zafán Greenway in Alcañiz, which could be a very interesting resource for the area.
-Let this mention in my route serve as a small breath of optimism and confidence that it won’t suffer the same fate as the Fluvial Path.
+Let this mention in my route serve as a small breath of optimism and confidence that it won’t suffer the same fate as the Senda Fluvial del Alfambra.